mikewarr/FTA-HPC-AzureBatch/BatchMasterClass/README.md

 The following steps will be needed for setup:
 1. Login to Azure
-2. Create an Azure Batch account (or use an existing one)
+2. Create an Azure Batch account and an Azure Storage Account (or use an existing one)
-3. Create an Azure Storage account (or use an existing one)
-4. Change/Review Azure limits
+3. Change/Review Azure limits
-5. Download the "Batch Labs" GUI tool (beta) [optional]
+4. Download the "Batch Labs" GUI tool (beta) [optional]
-6. Download the "Storage Explorer" GUI tool
+5. Download the "Storage Explorer" GUI tool
-7. Create a workstation (and connect to it)
+6. Create a Linux workstation (and connect to it)

 ### 2.1 Login to Azure
 You can access Azure via <a href="https://portal.azure.com">https://portal.azure.com</a>.
 You may have a subscription already.
 If not, you can sign up for a subscription.

 ### 2.2 Create an Azure Batch account (or use an existing one)
 In the Azure Portal, go to "+ Create a resource", type "Azure Batch", and select "Batch Service".
 Click "Create" and enter an account name, and a resource group where this Azure Batch account will live.
 Select an existing, or create a new, storage account.
 This will be used for input/ouput files for Azure Batch Jobs.

+We will be using the Azure Batch Account name and the Azure Batch Account URL.
+The URL can be found on the overview display for the account.

-Full details for creating an Azure Batch account are at this link: <a href="https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal">Create Azure Batch</a>.
+Full details for creating an Azure Batch account are at this link: <a href="https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal">Create Azure Batch Account</a>.

 ### 2.3 Change/Review Azure limits
 There are default quotas and limits that apply to your Azure Batch account.
 See here for more information: <a href="https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit">Azure Batch Quotas and Limits</a>.
 You can find further details on that webpage for changing these quotas.
 For our workshop, we will use the quotas we have already.

 ### 2.4 Download the "Batch Labs" GUI tool (beta)
-You can download a recent build of "Batch Labs" for Windows from this GitHub repository (See "BatchLabs Setup 0.7.0.exe" file).
+You can download a recent build of "Batch Labs" for Windows from this GitHub repository (See "BatchLabs Setup 0.15.0.exe" file, as of May 2018).
-If you want to get the very latest version, and compile the code yourself or download the setup exe, the link for that is here: <a href="https://github.com/Azure/BatchLabs/releases">Azure Batch Labs (beta)</a>.
+If you want to get the very latest version, and compile the code yourself or download the setup exe for immediate installation, the link for that is here: <a href="https://github.com/Azure/BatchLabs/releases">Azure Batch Labs (beta)</a>.

 ### 2.5 Download the "Azure Storage Explorer" GUI tool
 This is a nice GUI tool you can use to interact with your storage on Azure.
 You can download it from here: <a href="https://azure.microsoft.com/en-gb/features/storage-explorer/">Azure Storage Explorer</a>.

 ### 2.6 Create a workstation
 In order to develop your Azure Batch job, and submit your job, you will do this from a workstation.
 The following link will allow you to create a (Linux - Ubuntu 17.04) workstation in Azure, with all the dependencies you need.
 You can click on the "Deploy to Azure" button, and the workstation will take a few minutes to deploy.
 Once it is deployed, you can inspect the connection details (public IP address, with the username and password you entered), and connect to this via SSH (e.g. if on Windows, you can use "PuTTY" software to connect).
-The link is here: https://github.com/mkiernan/bigcomputebench
+The link is here: https://github.com/mikewarr/FTA-HPC-AzureBatch/blob/master/BatchMasterClass
 __Warning: you may want to shut down your Linux workstation when you complete the lab, as there is no security configured__

 ## 3. Access & Use